It’s like making resolutions, but it’s all about measuring your progress toward keeping them.

 - encourages you to develop thoughtful goals that are SMART–specific, measurable, attainable, relevant or realistic, and time-bound

-Mimi and Lisa were excited to begin their planning process with AASL’s 2017 National School Library Standards, particularly with the structure provided by the School Library Evaluation Checklist in Chapter 14, also available as a printable PDF document on the Standards Portal.
+Mimi and Lisa were excited to begin their planning process with AASL’s 2017 National School Library Standards, particularly with the structure provided by the School Library Evaluation Checklist in Chapter 14.

 They used this coding system to identify strengths, under each of the six Shared Foundations.